 Professional Development

 Explore awareness and usage of tuition assistance, certification programs, apprenticeship and mentorship opportunities, and manager-led career support.
 Ask about internal mobility and whether employees feel they have clear pathways to promotion.
-These questions are especially relevant for desk workers, but many non-desk workers also seek skills training or certifications that help them move into supervisory or cross-functional roles.
+Frontline workers often seek skills training or certifications, forklift certification or safety training, for example, that help them move into supervisory or cross-functional roles.
+Include questions about performance review processes and whether they connect to development opportunities.

 Family Benefits